AlonaKot/GitHub_HW_2/GitHub_HW_1/KOT_HW_1_GitHub.md

  2. Clone repository JSON to the local computer.
 + open GitBash in the folder where the repository will be stored
 + enter the command on the command line _git clone + link to the repository we want to clone_
- 3. Create file inside local JSON “new.json”.
+ 3. Create file inside local JSON _new.json_.
 + _cd JSON_ - go to local repository
 + _cat > new.json_
 + _ctrl + c_ - get out of editing